-Diet at Caldwell Zoo: Rabbit, chicken and fish
+Diet at Caldwell Zoo: Fish, chicken and meat

-Status: Least Concern.
+Status: Least Concern, population trend unknown.
 In recent years, alligator numbers have made a come-back.
 Today alligators are farmed for their meat and hides and are protected from being hunted to extinction.
 Loss of habitat is now the biggest threat.